hussainv5253/MLProject/README.md

 - The Flask code and HTML files constitute the web application interface for accessing the power forecasting functionality.
 Users can input wind farm IDs and forecasting horizons to receive power generation predictions.

 ### Postman Environment and Documentation
 - We have created a Postman environment and documented the API endpoints for easy integration and testing.
 The documentation provides details on how to interact with the forecasting API.
+[Postman Environment and Documentation](https://documenter.getpostman.com/view/31038181/2sA3Bt3puG)

 ## Usage
 To use the Wind Farm Power Forecasting application: